thirtythreeboas/swift-learner/README.md

 # swift-learner
-learn words fast

 Swift-Learner App.
-Helps to learn words fast and efficiently.
+App that helps to learn words fast and efficiently.

 There are two folders: **Client** and **Server**.